The Best Current Accounts for Use Abroad

 Free Credit Card and other Services

-The EC card can hardly be used in some countries.
-In addition, many US hotel operators and car rental companies, for example, require a credit card for security reasons.
-That’s why students should consider this topic when choosing a current account.
+Many hotel operators and car rental companies, for example, require a credit card for security reasons.
+That’s why people should consider this topic when choosing a current account.

 The first step is to compare credit cards and find out whether the banks charge an annual basic fee.
 Second, before issuing cards, banks check their creditworthiness.
 They should also offer students a credit card and not insist on a certain minimum income.
 Thirdly, there are different types of credit cards.
 All transactions can be settled once a month, but this usually requires a high credit rating (Charge Card).

 With other credit cards, the bank debits the transactions directly from the current account associated with the credit card (debit card).
 There are also prepaid credit cards that require customers to top up their credit in advance.
-Since the banks do not take any risks with this form, even people with very poor creditworthiness receive these cards, for example with a negative credit history / Schufa entry.
+Since the banks do not take any risks with this form, even people with very poor creditworthiness receive these cards, for example with a negative credit score.
 Those affected should concentrate on this variant when doing their research.